How Long Does Dog Grooming Take?

 Short-haired dogs may need less frequent grooming than long-haired ones, but they still need regular brushing to stimulate natural oils in the skin and remove dead hair.

-Dogs with longer coats will need regular grooming to prevent knots and mats that are uncomfortable for the dog and harder to remove if they are left too long.
+Dogs with longer coats need regular grooming to prevent knots and mats, which are uncomfortable for the dog and harder to remove if they are left too long.

-For a given breed of dog, coat length and condition can have a big effect on grooming time.
+For a given breed of dog, coat length and condition can greatly affect grooming time.

 For example, a medium-length coat with matting will take longer to groom than a short, easy-to-maintain coat.

-Also, dogs with long coats that blow (shed seasonally) need to be groomed more often than dogs with short or double coats.
+Also, dogs with long coats that blow (shed seasonally) must be groomed more often than dogs with short or double coats.

-Double coats are made up of two layers: an undercoat and a top coat or guard hairs.
+Double coats comprise two layers: an undercoat and a top coat or guard hair.

-Many people think that the dog’s hair is falling out when it is actually being pushed out by new growth underneath.
+Many people think that a dog’s hair is falling out when new growth underneath pushes it out.

 The condition of the dog’s coat is also relevant.
 A matted coat will take longer to groom than a healthy one.

-For example, if you have a large breed dog with a short, smooth coat, a pin brush is all you need for daily grooming.
+For example, a pin brush is all you need for daily grooming if you have a large breed dog with a short, smooth coat.

 If you own a small breed with a wire coat, an undercoat rake is recommended for removing dead undercoat hair.